My Chef’s Apron

 • While water is coming to a boil, I usually prep the vegetables to save time: peel and chop the potatoes and green onions, and finely chop the garlic.
 Wash the broccoli rabe.

 • Most dried, shorter, thicker pasta shapes cook for around 10 to 12 minutes.
-If your pasta cooks according to package directions in less time, throw the potatoes in first.
-Peeled and chopped russet potatoes should cook for 10 to 12 minutes and can be perfectly cooked together with shorter dried pasta like penne.
+If your pasta cooks according to the package directions in less time, add the potatoes first.
+Peeled and chopped russet potatoes should cook for 10 to 12 minutes and can be perfectly cooked together with shorter dried pasta, such as penne.

 • This pasta dish tastes so much better when paired with starchy Russet potatoes.
-I usually ad one large one (110 grams), but feel free to add more (up to 240 grams)—it should be enough to get that creamy comfy bite without overpowering the rest of the ingredients.
+I usually add one large one (110 grams), but feel free to add more (up to 240 grams)—it should be enough to get that creamy, comfy bite without overpowering the rest of the ingredients.

 Add your own private notes